 Brandon joined Watsi on May 29th, 2017.
-Three years ago, Brandon became the 2882nd member to automatically support a new Watsi patient every month.
+Four years ago, Brandon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Brandon's most recent donation supported Rickshadez, a 9-year-old student from Kenya, to fund testicular surgery.

 Brandon has funded healthcare for 42 patients in 8 countries.